 Dean & Deluca has been in this SoHo spot since 1977 and if you’ve never been you should definitely stop in for a peek around and a snack!
 They sell the best of the best from all around the city as well as fresh produce and some grocery items too!
 There are no tables, but there are some stand up counters or you can just eat while you wander around looking at all the wonderful food items!

 Lafayette Grand Cafe and Bakery located on Lafayette and Great Jones streets is another French style restaurant.
 Corrie and I ate here and we really enjoyed the atmosphere, food and wine!
-I must admit we were disappointed with the desserts and we didn’t even bother finishing them.
-If I had to choose between this place and Balthazar I would choose Balthazar.
-You’ll need reservations.
+Reservations are required.

 Katz’s Delicatessen is a New York institution and has been around for 127 years!
 I highly recommend trying it at least once!
 It’s famous for its deli food as well as for being in the movie When Harry Met Sally.
 There are many things worth eating here, homemade hot dogs, coleslaw, the pickles and strangely even the cheeseburger, but the thing you go here for is the pastrami on rye!!
 It’s GIANT!
 If you’re not a big eater I suggest sharing.
 Mom and I shared and neither of us could finish our halves.